 - Use the best quality honey you can find.

 - Love a little more heat?
-Add a touch more cayenne.
+Add a touch more ground cayenne pepper.

 - A little pinch of salt really does these honey roasted nut clusters wonders!
-It has that whole sweet/salty situation goin’….which I LOVE!!
+It has that whole sweet and salty situation going, which I love!
 A larger flaked salt works better than, say, table salt.

-- Watch these peanut carefully!
+- Watch these peanuts carefully!
 Like all nuts, they can burn fast and ovens can vary!
 Check on after 5 minutes.
 No one wants burned nuts.
 No one.

 - After they’ve baked, you can sprinkle with a touch more salt and let sit for a couple of minutes.
-Then, place in bowl and stir until cooled.
-These nuts will naturally stick to each other in little clusters cause of the honey so what you are left with is little bites of goodness.
+Then place in a bowl and stir until cooled.
+These nuts will naturally stick to each other in little clusters because of the honey so what you are left with is little bites of goodness.

 These peanut clusters make for a delicious homemade food gift or even a hostess gift over the holiday season.
 Package them up nice and pretty and they definitely will be well received!